cloudsimplus/cloudsimplus/README.md

 - [Listeners](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/listeners/) objects to enable simulation monitoring.
 - Builders to enable creating multiple simulation objects with same configuration.
 - [TableBuilder](/cloudsim-plus-examples/src/main/) objects that are used in all examples and enable printing simulation results in different formats such as ASCII Table, CSV or HTML.
-- Improved class hierarchy, modules and package structure that is easier to understand.
-- Reusable and standards-conforming code.
+It shows simulation results in perfectly aligned tables, including data units and additional data.
-- It is a really object-oriented framework that creates relationships among classes and allows chained call such as `cloudlet.getVm().getHost().getDatacenter()`.
+- It is a strongly object-oriented framework that creates relationships among classes and allows chained call such as `cloudlet.getVm().getHost().getDatacenter()`.
   And guess what?
 You don't even have to worry about `NullPointerException` when making this chained call because CloudSim Plus uses the [Null Object Design Pattern](https://en.wikipedia.org/wiki/Null_Object_pattern) to avoid that.
 - Delay execution of submitted Cloudlets, enabling simulation of dynamic arrival of tasks.
 - Classes and interfaces to allow implementation of [heuristics](http://en.wikipedia.org/wiki/Heuristic) such as [Tabu Search](http://en.wikipedia.org/wiki/Tabu_search), [Simulated Annealing](http://en.wikipedia.org/wiki/Simulated_annealing), [Ant Colony Systems](http://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms) and so on.
 See an [example using Simulated Annealing here](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/DatacenterBrokerHeuristicExample.java).
 - [Implementation of the Completely Fair Scheduler](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/LinuxCompletelyFairSchedulerExample.java) used in recent version of the Linux Kernel.
-- Simpler constructors to instantiate simulation objects.
+- Simpler constructors to instantiate simulation objects, making it less confusing to use the framework.
 - Throughout documentation update and improvement.
+- Improved class hierarchy, modules and package structure that is easier to understand.
+- As it is usual to extend framework classes to provide some specific behaviours for your simulations, you will find a totally refactored code that follows clean code programming, [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern) and several other software engineering principles and practices.
+By this way, it will be far easier to understand the code and implement the feature you want.
 - Integration Tests to increase framework accuracy by testing entire simulation scenarios.
-- Updated to Java 8.
+- Updated to Java 8, making extensive use of Lambda Expressions and Streams API to improve efficiency and provide a cleaner and easier-to-maintain code.

 # Project's Modules